 Dentists Concerned for Dentists, Inc. (DCD) is a nonprofit corporation that was founded to address issues of dentist health.
 DCD is a confidential resource for dentists and dental students who may benefit from help addressing stress, burnout, work-life balance issues, and a variety of physical and behavioral health concerns that sometimes arise in today’s hectic health care environment.
-These include substance use difficulties, cognitive issues, psychiatric problems, the stress of medicolegal situations, and interpersonal challenges at work or at home.

 Alan Budd, DMD is the Director of DCD.
 He and his associates assist dentists, team members, dental students, and family members of dentists who may be at risk.